 The Rural and Social Development Division of the CWDM focuses on building and maintaining social capital through access to programmes and services.
-The Department of Health conducts health and hygiene awareness programmes at centres across the district, an one of the challenges identified was the need for sanitaryware for school leaners.
+The Department of Health conducts Health and Hygiene awareness programmes at centers across the district.
+One of the challenges identified was the need for sanitaryware for school leaners across the district.
 The success of this programme is based on the strong and vibrant partnership with the Department of Education in our district.

-Through Rural and Social division programmes, CWDM portfolio Councillor Wilhemina Petersen visited 34 schools across the district to hand over approximately 995 packets of sanitaryware during February 2023.
+Through Rural and Social division programmes, CWDM portfolio councillor Wilhemina Petersen visited 34 schools across the district to handover approximately 995 packets of sanitary ware during the period of February 2023.

 Young people are the heart of the future of South Africa and of our district.
-The CWDM wants to break the cycle of poverty, and education plays an integral role in doing this, thus this initiative will continue to ensure that not one girl misses a single day of her education.
+CWDM want to break the cycle of poverty and education plays an integral role in doing this, thus this initiative will continue to ensure that not one girl miss a single day of her education.